Heroes-Academy/IntroPython_Fall2016/docs/source/exercises/week5_listfun.rst

 3. NOUN is ADJECTIVE.
     - Cheese is stinky.

-How compelx can you make it?
+How complex can you make it?

 .. code-block:: python
     :linenos: